jankazil/isd-lite-data/README.md

   - `data/USAF_ID-WBAN_ID-YYYY.gz`:
      files with observations at CONUS stations for which observations are available for download between 2020-12-03 and 2025-07-31.
 - `scripts/CONUS_Observations_Load.py`
-  Load the ISDLite station observations into an xarray Dataset and produce:
+  Load the ISDLite station observations and produce:
   - `data/conus_stations.2020-2025.nc`:
      netCDF file with observations at CONUS stations for which observations are available for download between 2020-12-03 and 2025-07-31.
 - `scripts/CONUS_Observations_Load_netCDF.py`
-  Load the ISDLite CONUS station observations into an xarray Dataset and station metadata into a Pandas Dataframe from the netCDF file `data/conus_stations.2020-2025.nc`
+  Load the ISDLite CONUS station observations the netCDF file `data/conus_stations.2020-2025.nc`

 ## Notes